whscienceteacher/whscienceteacher.github.io/planetenergy/planetenergylocation.md

 **Do I have to use all the parts?**

 No, you can leave out any of lat, lon, or name.
 It will default to lat=41.88 and lon=-87.6 (Chicago again).
 If you don't put a name it will just be a dot without a label.
+You cannot just use a new name without changing either latiude or longitude.